Blood Monkey: Plot

-On their first night in the valley, Hamilton passes around a skull and explains that it belongs to the creature he is looking for.
-The students cannot identify the skull since its characteristics are both human and primate in nature, but nearly twice the size of any known human or primate cranium.
-They are soon interrupted by a bloody survivor from the original research team, who Hamilton and Chenne quickly shelter and care for.
-The man dies shortly afterward, and Hamilton tells Chenne that the creatures let him go as a warning.
+On the first night in the valley, Hamilton passes around a skull which belongs to the primate.
+The students cannot identify the skull, which is nearly twice the size of any known human or primate cranium.
+They are interrupted by a bloody survivor from the original research team.
+Hamilton and Chenne care for the man, who eventually dies.
+Hamilton thinks that the creatures let him go as a warning.

 During the night, Sydney visits the outhouse, only to be dragged away into the jungle.
-The next morning, Hamilton tells the team that Sydney came to him scared and homesick and wanted to go home, so Hamilton has Chenne take her out of the jungle, leaving everyone suspicious.
-However, Chenne drags Sydney through the brush in another part of the jungle and eventually leaves her battered and beaten.
-Sydney eventually stumbles into an unseen creature that tears the right side of her face off.
+The next morning, Hamilton announces that Sydney came to him scared and wanting to go home, so Hamilton had Chenne take her out of the jungle.
+Meanwhile, Chenne drags Sydney through the jungle and leaves her battered and beaten.
+Sydney eventually stumbles into a creature that kills her.

-The team continues to follow Hamilton and Chenne, who appear to be tracking something with a GPS reader.
-Unknown to the students, Hamilton is tracking each of them by a hidden chipset in their bracelets.
-At the moment, he is tracking Sydney's bracelet.
-The team eventually demands more information about their expedition, and Hamilton comes mostly clean.
-The students remain unaware that they are being tracked but resolve to steal the AK-47 in Hamilton's possession and maintain control of the situation to themselves.
+The team continues to follow Hamilton and Chenne.
+Hamilton is secretly tracking each student by a hidden chipset in their bracelets.
+The students resolve to steal Hamilton's AK-47 and gain control of the situation.
 Seth begins leaving a trail through the jungle by tying off pieces of cloth to trees.

-On their third night, while the students begin to fashion their plan for the following day, a foul-smelling rain begins pouring down on their tents.
+At night, while the students begin to fashion their plan for the following day, a foul-smelling rain begins pouring down on their tents.
 Just as they recognize the smell as urine, Josh is yanked out of his tent and dragged up into the trees.
-Panic sets in as the team scatters and begins following his screams through the jungle.
+The team scatters and begins following Josh's screams through the jungle.
 As Greg attempts to save Josh, Chenne accidentally shoots him, but then proceeds to tie him to a tree as bait.
-She camps out nearby with her gun, but one of the monsters sneaks up on Chenne and kills her before mauling Greg.
+She camps out nearby with her gun.
+One of the monsters eventually sneaks up on Chenne and kills her before mauling Greg.